jundalisay/spblist/content/en/research/mohammad/quran/sura-020b.md

 97. He said, “Begone!
 Your lot in this life is to say, ‘No contact.’
 You have an appointment that you will not miss.
 Now look at your god that you remained devoted to—we will burn it up, and then blow it away into the sea, as powder.”

-98. Surely your god is Allah, the One besides whom there is no other god.
+98. Surely your god is Enki, the One besides whom there is no other god.
 He comprehends everything in knowledge.

 Thus We narrate to you reports of times gone by; and We have given you a message from Our Presence.